IHE/RAD.IMR/input/pagecontent/volume-1.md

 The DICOM Instance Retrieve Option enables actors to retrieve and display images via an integrated Image Display.

-A Report Reader that supports this option shall launch an Image Display to display the referenced image first.
+A Report Reader that supports this option shall launch an Image Display to display the referenced image.
 The integrated Image Display may use DICOM C-Move request or WADO-RS retrieve request to retrieve images from an Image Manager / Image Archive.

 To retrieve images using DICOM DIMSE services, the integrated Image Display shall support one or more of the following transactions as an Image Display: